Noe Meza

-Noe Meza (born February 13, 1998) is an American soccer player who plays as a forward for Union Omaha in USL League One.
+Noe Meza (born February 13, 1998) is an American soccer player who plays as a forward.

 Career

 Youth, College & Amateur

-Meza attended Sunnyside High School, where he helped his team to became District, Regional and League Champions in 2014.
-He was Big Nine Conference First Team in 2013, 2014 and 2015, top scorer for the team in 2014 and 2015, and named Team MVP in 2015.
+Meza attended Sunnyside High School in Sunnyside, Washington, where he helped his team to became district, regional and league champions in 2014.
+He was Big Nine Conference first team in 2013, 2014 and 2015, top scorer for the team in 2014 and 2015, and named Team MVP in 2015.
 Meza also played club soccer with Three Rivers Soccer Club, Yakima United, who competed in the Evergreen Premier League, and Crossfire Academy.

 In 2016, Meza attended Seattle University to play college soccer.
-He redshirted his freshman season, but went on to make 62 appearances for the Redhawks, scoring 21 goals and tallying six assists.
-Meza was named First Team All-WAC in his senior year.
+He redshirted his freshman season, but went on to make 62 appearances for the Redhawks, scoring 28 goals and tallying 10 assists.
+Meza was named First Team All-Western Athletic Conference in his senior year.
+In his time at Seattle University, Meza completed his bachelor's degree in mechanical engineering.

 While at college, Meza played in the USL League Two.
-In 2019, he made five appearances, scoring four goals for Seattle Sounders FC U-23.
+In 2019, he made five appearances, scoring four goacomls for Seattle Sounders FC U-23.
 In 2021, he made 11 appearances for Charlotte Eagles, scoring a single goal.

 Professional

 On February 1, 2022, Meza signed his first professional contract with USL League One club Union Omaha.
 He made his professional league debut for Omaha on April 9, 2022, starting in a 2–2 draw with Forward Madison FC.

+On January 4, 2024, Meza signed with Memphis 901 FC of USL Championship to a multi-year deal.